Harshita0502/SteganoScan/README.md

-# SteganoScan - Steganography-Focused Analysis Framework
+# SteganoScan - Steganography Analysis Framework

 SteganoScan is a modular, menu-driven steganography analysis toolkit designed to assist in the detection and extraction of hidden data within media files.
-Developed as part of my final-year cybersecurity project, this tool consolidates commonly used steganalysis utilities into a single, automated workflow tailored for forensic analysts, CTF participants, and security researchers.
+This tool consolidates commonly used steganalysis utilities into a single, automated workflow tailored for forensic analysts, CTF participants, and security researchers.

 ---